 Over the years I have had a number of heathers growing in my garden.
 For a variety of reasons, I now have only a couple: a winter flowering Erica - and indeed, this features in my recommendations of winter flowering shrubs for bees.

-It has been in my garden for years, provides a clump of cheery white flowers in the rockery, and is visited by hungry bees, notably honey bees and emerging queen bumble bees.
+It has been in my garden for years, provides a clump of cheery white flowers in the rockery, and is visited by hungry bees, notably emerging queen bumble bees.

 What are heathers?